danawoodman/blog/src/index.md

 ---
-title: Code, Coffee and Community
+title: Thoughts on building software and other tidbits
 layout: index.hbs
 ---